-Database administrators often plan security measures, making sure that data are secure from unauthorized access.
+Database administrators often plan security measures, making sure that data is secure from unauthorized access.
 Many databases contain personal or financial information, making security important.
 Database administrators are responsible for backing up systems in case of a power outage or other disaster.
-They also ensure the integrity of the database, guaranteeing that the data stored in it come from reliable sources.
-Some responsibilities of a database administrator include:
+They also ensure the integrity of the database, guaranteeing that the data stored in it comes from reliable sources.

-- Merge old databases into new ones
+- Merging old databases into new ones

 Many database administrators are general-purpose DBAs and have all these duties.
 However, some DBAs specialize in certain tasks that vary with the organization and its needs.

 System DBAs are responsible for the physical and technical aspects of a database, such as installing upgrades and patches to fix program bugs.
-They typically have a background in system architecture and ensure that the database in a firm’s computer systems works properly.
+They typically have a background in system architecture and ensure that the database in a firm’s computer system works properly.

 Application DBAs support a database that has been designed for a specific application or a set of applications, such as customer service software.
 Using complex programming languages, they may write or debug programs and must be able to manage the aspects of the applications that work with the database.
 They also do all the tasks of a general DBA, but only for their particular application.

 Find your perfect career